Perspective | Nixon rehabilitated his image. Could Trump?

 In 1979, Gallup named Nixon one of the 10 most admired people in the world.
 He wrote op-eds for major newspapers and wangled summonses from presidents to brief them on dealing with the Soviet Union and other world issues.
 To President Jimmy Carter’s dismay, Nixon used his high-level contacts with Chinese officials to get himself invited to the White House state dinner for Chinese leaders on their first visit to the United States.
 He essentially blackmailed President Bill Clinton, warning that if the young president didn’t invite him for a briefing before a 1993 summit with Soviet leader Boris Yeltsin, he’d author an op-ed attacking Clinton’s foreign policy.
 (Clinton received Nixon at night.)

-If Trump is canny enough and has the energy, he will have already begun devising ways to heal his battered reputation with much of the public and, in particular, the Republican politicians who indugled him for years.
+If Trump is canny enough and has the energy, he will have already begun devising ways to heal his battered reputation with much of the public and, in particular, the Republican politicians who indulged him for years.
 But unlike Nixon, Trump faces a paradox: How can he maintain the support of his rabble-rousing followers, particularly if he wants to run again in 2024 or simply remain a force in in the GOP, while building respectability among the broader public?

 Twitter: @ElizabethDrewOH